 The three DMARC policies: none, quarantine, reject

-The difference between these three values is the difference between observation and enforcement. p=none collects data but asks receivers not to change delivery. p=quarantine tells receivers suspicious mail should be treated as risky. p=reject is the strongest setting and tells receivers that failing mail should not be accepted as normal inbox traffic.
+The difference between these three values is the difference between observation and enforcement. collects data but asks receivers not to change delivery. tells receivers suspicious mail should be treated as risky. is the strongest setting and tells receivers that failing mail should not be accepted as normal inbox traffic.

 Teams usually move through them in stages because the hard part is not publishing the tag, but making sure every legitimate sender aligns before enforcement gets stricter.